-It’s okay to feel a range of feelings.
+It’s normal to feel a range of emotions.

-You might feel exhausted or be managing your mental health, and it can feel tiring to host family and friends that you have strained relationships with at your home.
+You might be exhausted or managing your mental health and not feel up to hosting people you have strained relationships with.

 You might feel disappointed about the level of involvement or support you receive from your family, or you might feel grief for family members who are no longer here.

-It can be a lot to navigate when you are expecting a baby or have a newborn.
-Here you’ll find some tips for nurturing your own wellbeing while maintaining healthy relationships.
+It can be a lot to navigate when you’re expecting a baby or have a newborn.
+We hope these tips help you nurture your wellbeing while maintaining healthy relationships.

 Helpful Information